 Zoomers on Facebook community.

-In the latest edition of this feature, we were inspired by the end of the NHL lockout.
+In the latest edition of this feature, we were inspired by the Royal Canadian Mint phasing out the penny.

 Here are the entries that took us up on our

-Thanks to Steve and Linda for all their hard work!
+Thanks to Christine, Steve, Shelley and Linda for all their hard work!
 Please support our writers' original works by visiting their individual blogs as well as leaving comments.